 Bill tackles absence of hearing coverage for adult Mainers

-AUGUSTA – More Mainers would be able to purchase hearing aids through their insurance under a proposal from Rep. Jim Handy, D-Lewiston.
+AUGUSTA - The Legislature unanimously enacted Rep. Jim Handy's proposal Thursday to help more Mainers purchase hearing aids through their health insurance.
 Under the amended bill, eligible patients would be covered for up to $6,000 for a pair of the devices starting in January 2019.

 "Hearing loss can have a profoundly negative impact on so many aspects of a person's life," said Handy.
 "Improving access to hearing aids would improve the social, family and work life of thousands of Mainers."

-“Most people who suffer from hearing loss don’t have the resources to pay for hearing aids out of pocket.
-This should be a covered medical expense,” said Handy.
+"Most people who suffer from hearing loss don't have the money to pay for hearing aids.
+This should be a covered medical expense," said Handy.